Stef Wertheimer: Business career

-In 1952, Wertheimer started his own business in the backyard of his home in Nahariya, a small metal shop and tool making company called ISCAR.
+In 1952, Wertheimer started his own business in the backyard of his home in Nahariya, a small metal shop and tool-making company called ISCAR.
 The company quickly became a success and attracted the interest of Discount Investments, who later became a minority investor in the company.
 Today, ISCAR is one of the world's largest (by sales) manufacturers of carbide industrial-cutting tools, which are used by carmakers like General Motors and Ford.
 ISCAR branches exist in dozens of countries worldwide and the company employs over 5,000 people.

-In 1968, as part of Israeli efforts to overcome the French weapons embargo after the Six-Day War, Wertheimer founded ISCAR Blades which later became Blades Technology – one of the largest manufacturers of blades and vanes for jet engines and industrial gas turbines.
-Wetheimer sold his 51% stake in Blades Technology in 2014 to jet engine maker Pratt & Whitney for an undisclosed amount.
+In 1968, as part of Israeli efforts to overcome the French weapons embargo after the Six-Day War, Wertheimer founded ISCAR Blades, which later became Blades Technology – one of the largest manufacturers of blades and vanes for jet engines and industrial gas turbines.
+Wertheimer sold his 51% stake in Blades Technology in 2014 to jet engine maker Pratt & Whitney for an undisclosed amount.

 In May 2006, Berkshire Hathaway bought 80% of ISCAR Metalworking Company for $4 billion (the Wertheimers paid $1 billion in taxes to the Israeli government).
 In May 2013 Buffett bought the rest of Iscar for $2.05 billion.

-On 5 March 2021, Forbes listed Wertheimer's net worth at US$6.2 billion, ranking him 216 on the Billionaires 2020 list.
+At the time of his death, Forbes estimated Wertheimer's net worth at US$7.6 billion.